 The Company has a disclosure and communication policy towards its shareholders ensuring (i) a monthly press release with the basic figures of net asset value of the underlying investments, (ii) quarterly statements approved by the board, (iii) semi-annual figures (and report) subject to an auditors' review and (iv) a full annual report subject to a full audit.
+The invitation to the annual general meeting is published on the website together with the agenda, all the documents for which decisions need to be taken and the draft resolutions of the annual meeting.
 The timetable of the periodic information is published on the website and in the annual report.
 On request each communication and report is also provided in hard copy to the shareholders.

 In addition, the Company invites its shareholders to an informal information event in the summer.